fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 }
 ```

-When a response is received, the result of the <i>allPersons</i> query can be found from the <i>data</i> field, and we can render the list of names to the screen.
+When a response is received, the result of the <i>allPersons</i> query can be found in the data</i> field, and we can render the list of names to the screen.

 ```js
 <div>